ngkolev/Test/README.md

 This section explains how to install and deploy Platform application in your Windows system.
 During Installation, the setup program walks you through following stages:

--Before you Begin
+- Before you Begin
--Enable IIS Routing
+- Enable IIS Routing
--Download and install MS SQL Server
+- Download and install MS SQL Server
--Installation and configuration
+- Installation and configuration

 ## Before you begin